lurado/LDOConditionalDateFormatter/README.md

 - this month
 - this year

 [twine](https://github.com/mobiata/twine) is used to manage all translations in a single [strings.txt](https://github.com/lurado/LDOConditionalDateFormatter/tree/master/Pod/Assets/strings.txt) file.
-If you want to regenerate the `.strings` files youself, use the following command from inside the `Assets` folder: `twine generate-all-string-files strings.txt ./ --format apple --file-name LDOConditionalDateFormatter.strings --create-folders --developer-language en --include-untranslated`
+If you want to regenerate the `.strings` files youself, use the following command from inside the `Assets` folder: `twine generate-all-localization-files strings.txt ./ --format apple --file-name LDOConditionalDateFormatter.strings --create-folders --developer-language en --include all`

 ## Author